 Everest base camp climate:

-Whether is not constant in base camp, it always changes frequently in a day.
+Whether is not constant in Everest base camp, it always changes frequently in a day.
+You’ll experience a mix of weather along the way and snow can fall any time of year above 13,000 feet.
 Everest base camp’s average temperature is -17 degrees Celsius.
 The coldest during the year is mostly from mid-December to January.
-Although it is a cold place but the temperature is not the same throughout the year.
-Warm clothes (a down jacket is a good idea) and a good sleeping bag are essential.
+Although it is a cold place the temperature is not the same throughout the year.
+Warm clothes and a good sleeping bag are essential.

-- During spring season from April to May daytime temperature is normally 15°C and night time temperature is -1°C. During this season visibility is much better as compared to other seasons and it is also the season of blossoms.
+- During the spring season from April to May, the daytime temperature is normally 15°C and night time temperature is -1°C. During this season visibility is much better as compared to other seasons and it is also the season of blossoms.
 You can enjoy different species of flowers.

-- In Autumn Everest base camp temperature during daytime is 17°C and nighttime temperature is -8°C. From October to November the sky becomes clear after the monsoon rain.
+- In Autumn Everest base camp temperature during the daytime is 17°C and the nighttime temperature is -8°C. From October to November the sky becomes clear after the monsoon rain.

-- Winter season is from November to April and the temperature is as low as below 0 degrees Celsius, mainly snowy.
-Daytime temperature of EBC in winter is -5°C and nighttime is -15°C.
+- The Winter season is from November to April and the temperature is as low as below 0 degrees Celsius, mainly snowy.
+The daytime temperature of EBC in winter is -5°C and nighttime is -15°C.